JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

 then the `MethodInstance` for `push!(::Vector{SCDType}, ::SCDType)` will be added to the package through the backedge to `dopush` (which you do own).

-Generally, it's not recommended to do this artifically as was done here; in useful cases, this happens organically through the functionality of your package.
+This was a pretty artifical example, but in more typical cases this happens organically through the functionality of your package.
 But, this only works when the call is inferrable.

 [MethodAnalysis]: https://github.com/timholy/MethodAnalysis.jl